Histone: Beyond eukaryotes

+The Nucleocytoviricota (nucleocytoplasmic large DNA viruses, NCLDVs) also include examples of histones.
+They have representatives of all four groups of eukaryotic core histones (H2A, H2B, H3, H4).
+Some viruses contain all four, sometimes with some fused into one protein.
+They self-assemble into eukaryotic-like nucleosomes that stack into archaeal-like oligomers.
+Judging by this intermediate characteristic and the branching point in the phylogenetic trees, they may have branched away from eukaryotes in the process of eukaryogenesis.

+Proteins similar to core histones are also found in a minority of bacteria, likely due to horizontal gene transfer.
+Two examples are characterized, with the Bdellovibrio bacteriovorus using an "edge-on" mode that does not form nucleosomes (but this is controversial) and Leptospira perolatii forming tetrameric nucleosomes.

 Evolution and species distribution

 Core histones are found in the nuclei of eukaryotic cells and in most Archaeal phyla, but not in bacteria.
 The unicellular algae known as dinoflagellates were previously thought to be the only eukaryotes that completely lack histones, but later studies showed that their DNA still encodes histone genes.
 Unlike the core histones, homologs of the lysine-rich linker histone (H1) proteins are found in bacteria, otherwise known as nucleoprotein HC1/HC2.

 It has been proposed that core histone proteins are evolutionarily related to the helical part of the extended AAA+ ATPase domain, the C-domain, and to the N-terminal substrate recognition domain of Clp/Hsp100 proteins.
 Despite the differences in their topology, these three folds share a homologous helix-strand-helix (HSH) motif.
 It's also proposed that they may have evolved from ribosomal proteins (RPS6/RPS15), both being short and basic proteins.

 Archaeal histones may well resemble the evolutionary precursors to eukaryotic histones.
 Histone proteins are among the most highly conserved proteins in eukaryotes, emphasizing their important role in the biology of the nucleus.
 In contrast mature sperm cells largely use protamines to package their genomic DNA, most likely because this allows them to achieve an even higher packaging ratio.

 There are some variant forms in some of the major classes.
 They share amino acid sequence homology and core structural similarity to a specific class of major histones but also have their own feature that is distinct from the major histones.
 These minor histones usually carry out specific functions of the chromatin metabolism.
 For example, histone H3-like CENPA is associated with only the centromere region of the chromosome.
 Histone H2A variant H2A.Z is associated with the promoters of actively transcribed genes and also involved in the prevention of the spread of silent heterochromatin.
 Furthermore, H2A.Z has roles in chromatin for genome stability.
 Another H2A variant H2A.X is phosphorylated at S139 in regions around double-strand breaks and marks the region undergoing DNA repair.
 Histone H3.3 is associated with the body of actively transcribed genes.